-Paranormal Activity Taints Randy Orton vs. Bray Wyatt At ‘Wrestlemania 33’
+Paranormal Activity Taints Randy Orton Vs. Bray Wyatt At ‘WrestleMania 33’

 To make matters worse, the crowd — either due to the show length or match quality — were near silent as Wyatt and Orton fought.
 Despite Wyatt’s tricks, the savvy veteran Orton overcame Wyatt with his signature RKO to pick up the win and capture his 13th WWE championship.

-After missing Wrestlemania 32 last year due to injury — the first time Orton was not on a Wrestlemania card since 2003 — it was a triumphant return to the grandest stage in sports entertainment.
+After missing WrestleMania 32 last year due to injury — the first time Orton was not on a Wrestlemania card since 2003 — it was a triumphant return to the grandest stage in sports entertainment.
 Since his storyline with Wyatt Family began last year, Orton has praised the run as some of his best work in years.

 Orton spoke to IGN earlier this week and recalled when he was first brought the idea to team with Wyatt.

-“With the Wyatt thing, when I first jumped ship and joined the Wyatt Family, fans were like “Oh, I’ve seen this before.”
+“With the Wyatt thing, when I first jumped ship and joined the Wyatt Family, fans were like ‘Oh, I’ve seen this before.’
 They’ve done that before.
 They’ve kidnapped guys and cast their spells and all that stuff.
 Daniel Bryan was a member of the Wyatts but that only lasted a few weeks and then he turned on them.
-So a lot of people, I think, thought this was going to be short-lived and it just started the buzz a little bit.
+So a lot of people, I think, thought this was going to be short-lived and it just started the buzz a little bit.”

 Wyatt, on the other hand, stayed mostly in character during media appearances leading up to the big event.
 Speaking to Sports Illustrated, Wyatt described his relationship with Orton.